zendframework/zend-expressive-session-cache/docs/book/v1/config.md

 - The PSR-6 `CacheItemPoolInterface` service to use.
 - The session cookie name.
+- The session cookie domain.
 - The session cookie path.
+- The session cookie secure option.
+- The session cookie httponly option.
 - The cache limiter (which controls how resources using sessions are cached by the browser).
 - When the session expires.
 - When the resource using a session was last modified.